oroinc/documentation/backend/api/configuration.rst

 *  **description** *string* - A human-readable description of the field or a link to the :ref:`documentation resource <web-api--doc>`.
 Used in auto-generated documentation only.

 *  **property\_path** *string* - The property path to reach the fields' value.
 Can be used to rename the field or to access a field of the related entity.
 Use the ``dot`` notation to separate property names in the path, e.g. ``user.firstName``.
 Each property name must be equal to the name of existing property of an entity.
+The ``_`` value can be used if a field value is not mapped to any property of an entity, e.g. for computed fields.

 *  **collapse** *boolean* - Indicates whether to collapse the entity.
 It is applicable for associations only.
 When ``true``, the target entity is returned as a value instead of an array of entity fields values.